-To get garbage collection logging output you have to pass the corresponding option to the server JVM executable by setting in conf/neo4j-wrapper.conf the value
+To get garbage collection logging output you have to pass the corresponding option to the server JVM executable by setting the following value in conf/neo4j-wrapper.conf:

 This line is already present and needs uncommenting.
-Note also that logging is not directed to console ; You will find the logging statements in data/log/ne4j-gc.log or whatever directory you set at the option.
+Note also that logging is not directed to console.
+You will find the logging statements in data/log/ne4j-gc.log or whatever directory you set the option to.